ohmlabs/ohm/readme.md

-# Ohm
+# ohm
-Ohm is an opinionated full-stack Node.js environment to jumpstart a web project.
+ohm is an opinionated full-stack Node.js environment to jumpstart a web project.
 Based on [Express](http://expressjs.com/guide.html), ohm uses [grunt](http://gruntjs.com/) for automation, [Compass](http://compass-style.org/) (SASS) for CSS pre-processing and npm & bower for dependencies.
-It also integrates the [Ghost Blogging](http://ghost.org) platform as a CMS.
-Ohm is designed to be run proxied by [Nginx](http://nginx.org).
+It also integrates the [Ghost Blogging](http://ghost.org) platform as a CMS. ohm is designed to be run proxied by [Nginx](http://nginx.org).
 For more see the [dock repo](https://github.com/ohmlabs/dock).
-I've included some basic mixins and figures that can be helpful in making web layouts quickly, I also am going to gradually integrate Bootstrap features.
-Ohm comes preconfigured with production/development environments (production minifies all files including the html markup) as well as example server config files (using Nginx to serve static files, and proxying ohm and ghost).
+I've included some basic mixins and figures that can be helpful in making web layouts quickly, I also am going to gradually integrate Bootstrap features. ohm comes preconfigured with production/development environments (production minifies all files including the html markup) as well as example server config files (using Nginx to serve static files, and proxying ohm and ghost).

 # Features
 * Adhere to Steve Sauders Rules for High Performance Websites: